 Lizzy Solovey As a Russian, Jewish immigrant and UMD alumnus, Lizzy knows there’s a lot to navigate in college and career.
 Prior to career advising, Lizzy taught high school English.
 Topics near to her heart are LGBTQA+ pride and anti-racism education.
 She hopes you talk with her about career, as well as cats, books, and travel, if you’d like. |

 Ron Mentzer As a Terp alumni, Ron joined Engineering Career Services after working several years in Dining Services.
-Ron serves as a member of the University Senate Staff Affairs Committee and volunteers as an advisor in the Office of Civil Rights and Sexual Misconduct.
+Ron volunteers as an advisor in the Office of Civil Rights and Sexual Misconduct, and has previously served as a member of the University Senate Staff Affairs Committee.
 He believes diversity is what creates an exciting and welcoming space both in education and the workplace.
 In his free time, Ron enjoys hiking and traveling to new places, going to concerts, and spending time with friends, family, and his cat. |

 |